-Through the Flexible Pathways Initiative, Vermont's Early College Program (ECP) has funds available to students for programs that are developed and operated or overseen by one of the Vermont State Colleges or by an accredited private postsecondary school located in Vermont and that is approved for operation by the Secretary.
+Through the Flexible Pathways Initiative, Vermont's Early College Program (ECP) has made funds available to students accepted into full-time programs that are developed and operated by one of the Vermont State Colleges or an accredited private postsecondary school located in Vermont, and that are approved for operation by the Secretary of Education.

-The following colleges have been approved to offer an Early College Program for the 2016-2017 academic year.
+The following colleges have been approved to offer Early College Programs for the 2018-2019 academic year.
 Contact the approved college directly to apply.

 Community College of Vermont

 Northern Vermont University

 Ryan Smith, Assistant Director of Admissions

 Vermont Technical College, Vermont Academy of Science and Technology (VAST)

 Early College Program Overview

 - Students must get permission from their high school principal in order to participate (or in the case of home study students their parent/guardian);